Deficiency of Kinase Suppressor of Ras1 Prevents Oncogenic Ras Signaling in Mice

 TLDR Lack of KSR1 stops certain skin tumors in mice.

-The study investigated the role of kinase suppressor of Ras1 (KSR1) in Ras-mediated signaling and tumor formation in mice.
-Mice lacking KSR1 (ksr1-/-) were viable but exhibited a disorganized hair follicle phenotype, indicating that KSR1 is part of the same signaling pathway as the epidermal growth factor receptor and Ras.
-The study found that KSR1 is essential for v-Ha-ras-mediated skin tumor formation but not for polyomavirus middle T antigen (MT)-driven mammary cancer, which is KSR1-independent.
-Although MT-driven mammary tumor growth was slightly reduced in ksr1-/- mice, all such mice eventually developed mammary cancer.
-In contrast, skin papilloma formation was completely prevented in ksr1-/- mice.
-These findings suggested that KSR1 could be a potential therapeutic target for Ras/MAPK signaling in human cancers.
+The study investigated the role of kinase suppressor of Ras1 (KSR1) in Ras-mediated signaling pathways in mice.
+Mice deficient in KSR1 (ksr1-/-) were viable but exhibited a disorganized hair follicle phenotype similar to epidermal growth factor receptor knockout mice, suggesting that KSR1 is part of the same signaling pathway.
+The study found that KSR1 is necessary for v-Ha-ras-mediated skin tumor formation but not for polyomavirus middle T antigen (MT)-driven mammary cancer, which is independent of KSR1.
+Despite a slower growth rate of MT-driven mammary tumors in ksr1-/- mice, all such mice eventually developed mammary cancer.
+These findings indicated that KSR1 could be a potential therapeutic target for Ras/MAPK signaling in human cancers.

 Discuss this study in the Community →